 Bishop Donald Tippett was responsible for another watershed moment for the Glide Foundation and Glide Memorial Church.
 As the Glide Evangelistic Training School grew over the years it morphed into the Glide Training School for Christian Workers.
-In 1962, Tippett, as a member of the Board of Trustees School Committee, which oversaw all aspects of Glide's educational program, tapped Lewis E. Durham to serve as the school's first Program Director.
-This move was part of a major restructuring of Board of Trustees committees, narrowing them down to just three: Program Committee, Business Management Committee, and Budget Committee, all responsible for reporting to the Board of Trustees Executive Committee.98
+In 1962, Tippett, as a member of the Glide Foundation School Committee, which oversaw all aspects of Glide's educational program, tapped Lewis E. Durham to serve as the school's first Program Director.
+This move was part of a major restructuring of Glide Foundation committees, narrowing them down to just three: Program Committee, Business Management Committee, and Budget Committee, all responsible for reporting the Board of Trustees Executive Committee.